What the Hell Happened to Matthew Broderick?

 It got bad reviews and bombed at the box office.

-broderick - the cable guy
+carrey - cable guy

 In 1996, Broderick returned to mainstream movies in the dark comedy, The Cable Guy which starred Jim Carrey and was directed by Ben Stiller.